18 Easy Ways to Take Waste out of Your Daily Routine

 When you’re ready to scrub-a-dub-dub, here are a few easy ways to reduce your waste in your tub.

 - Switch to bar soap – If you take a look around your shower, how many plastic bottles do you see?
 A lot, right?
 Well, if you’re not ready to take the leap into package-free skin care yet, simply switching to bar soap is a good place to start.
 Small, intentional changes is how we reduce waste.

-- Skip the plastic loofa – Washcloths and loofas made from natural materials aren’t only better for the environment, they typically exfoliate better too.
+- Skip the plastic loofa – Washcloths and loofas made from natural materials (like hemp!) aren’t only better for the environment, they typically exfoliate better too.
 Say goodbye to plastic and hello to glowing skin!